Welcome to The Foodscaper

 You can reach him at [email protected]

 Lindsay has worked as a writer, marketer, and publicist for over ten years.
 The connection between healthy bodies and healthy soil drew her to a love for organic agriculture.
-Lindsay is passionate about telling the story of Custom Foodscaping with the goal of inspiring more people to grow their own food and connect with nature.
+Lindsay is passionate about inspiring more people to grow their own food and connect with nature.
 Lindsay worked on an organic vegetable and pastured pig farm outside of Seattle, and now spends most of her free time rehabbing a 1918 farmhouse outside of St. Louis where she and her husband Nate love to host community events.
 She earned her permaculture design certification through the Women’s Permaculture Guild.